 The MXR M108S Ten Band EQ is featured in My New Microphone’s Top 12 Best EQ Pedals For Guitar & Bass.

-The Empress Effects ParaEQ (link to check the price on Amazon) is an example of a parametric EQ pedal.
+The Empress Effects ParaEQ (link to check the price at Reverb) is an example of a parametric EQ pedal.
 We can control 3 frequencies with this pedal, including the frequency point; Q, and boost/cut amount.

 The ParaEQ also features a boost circuit to help boost the overall signal.